SoftwareQuTech/qoala-mlir/README.md

 `mlir-tblgen` is like a compiler that takes input source files (`.td` files) and also requires you to set include directories with `-I`.
 It's in `{llvm_build}/bin/` (built) or `/usr/local/bin` (installed).

+The default `mlir-cpu-runner` in `llvm/build/bin` does not register any dialects.
+`tools/interpreter` contains a copy of the source code of `mlir-cpu-runner` but does register all dialects.
+It can interpret ops in the LLVM Dialect (`llvm.mlir`) directly.
+Other ops may or may not be valid, depending on whether there is a translation interface implemented for it.

 # Misc
 Be careful when `#include`ing `.h.inc` files.
 You may or may not want to